This article describes the all-important chassis on which every strong workflow is built.

 Part 3.
 The editing

 Ok, so you go ahead and do your thing.
 Edit however you please (layers, actions, whatever) and save frequently.
-As you know, I do not recommend cropping, resizing or sharpening this master file in any way.
+Do not crop, resize or sharpen the master file in any way.

 Part 4.
 The archiving